nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 In addition to the attributes that belong to ODAP s schema, each log entry REQUIRES the following attributes:

-* timestamp REQUIRED: timestamp referring to when the log entry was generated (UNIX format)
+* timestamp REQUIRED: timestamp referring to when the log entry was generated (UNIX format).

-* source_gateway_pubkey REQUIRED: the public key of the gateway initiating a transfer
+* source_gateway_pubkey REQUIRED: the public key of the gateway initiating a transfer.

-* source_gateway_dlt_system REQUIRED: the ID  of the source DLT
+* source_gateway_dlt_system REQUIRED: the ID  of the source DLT.

-* recipient_gateway_pubkey REQUIRED: the public key of the gateway involved in a transfer
+* recipient_gateway_pubkey REQUIRED: the public key of the gateway involved in a transfer.

-* recipient_gateway_dlt_system REQUIRED: the ID of the recipient gatewayinvolved in a transfer
+* recipient_gateway_dlt_system REQUIRED: the ID of the recipient gatewayinvolved in a transfer.

 * logging_profile REQUIRED: contains the profile regarding the logging procedure.
 Default is local store.

-* Message_signature REQUIRED: Gateway EDCSA signature over the log entry
+* Message_signature REQUIRED: Gateway EDCSA signature over the log entry.

-* Last_entry_hash REQUIRED: Hash of previous log entry
+* Last_entry_hash REQUIRED: Hash of previous log entry.

 * Access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
 Default is only the gateway that created the logs can access them.